ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Once a Connection is established, data can be sent on it in the form of Messages.
-The interface supports the preservation of message boundaries both via explicit protocol stack support, and via application support through a deframing callback which finds message boundaries in a stream.
+The interface supports the preservation of message boundaries both via explicit Protocol Stack support, and via application support through a deframing callback which finds message boundaries in a stream.
 Messages are received asynchronously through a callback registered by the application.
-Error and other notifications also happen asynchronously on the Connection.
+Errors and other notifications also happen asynchronously on the Connection.

-In the following sections, we describe the details of application interaction with Objects through Actions and Events in each phase of a connection, following the phases described in {{TAPS-ARCH}}.
+In the following sections, we describe the details of application interaction with Objects through Actions and Events in each phase of a Connection, following the phases described in {{TAPS-ARCH}}.

 # Pre-Establishment Phase

-The pre-establishment phase allows applications to specify parameters for the connections they're about to make, or to query the API about potential connections they could make.
+The pre-establishment phase allows applications to specify parameters for the Connections they're about to make, or to query the API about potential connections they could make.

-A Preconnection object represents a potential connection.
+A Preconnection Object represents a potential Connection.
 It has state that describes parameters of a Connection that might exist in the future.
-This state comprises Local Endpoint and Remote Endpoint objects that denote the endpoints of the potential connection (see {{endpointspec}}), the transport parameters (see {{transport-params}}), and the security parameters (see
+This state comprises Local Endpoint and Remote Endpoint Objects that denote the endpoints of the potential Connection (see {{endpointspec}}), the transport parameters (see {{transport-params}}), and the security parameters (see
 {{security-parameters}}):

 ~~~
-   preConnection := NewPreconnection(LocalEndpoint,
+   Preconnection := NewPreconnection(LocalEndpoint,
                                      RemoteEndpoint,
                                      TransportParams,
-                                     SecurityParams);
+                                     SecurityParams)
 ~~~

-The Local Endpoint MUST be specified if the Preconnection is used to Listen() for incoming connections, but is OPTIONAL if it is used to Initiate() connections.
-The Remote Endpoint MUST be specified in the Preconnection is used to Initiate() connections, but is OPTIONAL if it is used to Listen() for incoming connections.
+The Local Endpoint MUST be specified if the Preconnection is used to Listen() for incoming Connections, but is OPTIONAL if it is used to Initiate() connections.
+The Remote Endpoint MUST be specified in the Preconnection is used to Initiate() Connections, but is OPTIONAL if it is used to Listen() for incoming Connections.
 The Local Endpoint and the Remote Endpoint MUST both be specified if a peer-to-peer Rendezvous is to occur based on the Preconnection.

 Framers (see {{send-framing}}) and deframers (see {{receive-framing}}), if necessary, should be bound to the Preconnection during pre-establishment.

-Preconnections, as connections, can be cloned, in order to establish connection groups before connection initiation; see {{groups}} for details.
+Preconnections, as Connections, can be cloned, in order to establish Connection groups before Connection initiation; see {{groups}} for details.

 ## Specifying Endpoints {#endpointspec}